Firefox crashes when viewing Youtube videos

 - For troubleshooting other crashes, see Firefox crashes - Troubleshoot, prevent and get help fixing crashes.

 Firefox 3.6.4 and above load plugins separately from Firefox, allowing Firefox to stay open if a plugin crashes.
-To make sure you are using the latest version of Firefox, see Update Firefox to the latest version.
+To make sure you are using the latest version of Firefox, see Update Firefox to the latest release.

 Conflict with extensions